MI-AFP/tutorials/tutorials/03_branching.md

 []
 ```

-In similar way you can enforce strictness when declaring data type.
+In a similar way, you can enforce strictness when declaring data type.

 ```haskell
 data Pet = Pet !String Int